agray998/QA-DevOps-Fundamental-Project/README.md

 ## Testing:
 Testing the app was an essential part of the development process.
 Two types of testing were implemented:
 * Unit testing tests _units of functionality_ (i.e functions) within the app.
-Unit tests were written for create, read, update and delete functionality, to ensure that these worked.
+Unit tests were written for create, read, update and delete functionality, to ensure that these worked as intended.
 * Integration testing tests the function of the app in an as-live environment, being able to simulate keyboard input and mouse clicks to ensure that these elements of the app function as intended.
 Integration tests were written for many of the forms employed in the app.

 As this is not a production app, tests such as security tests and performance tests were not part of the scope of this project; only testing for functionality was performed.
 As mentioned previously, these tests are automated using Jenkins via webhooks.
 A successful build, in which all tests passed, is shown below: